shreyaskale2001/CarPricePrediction/README.md

 # CarPricePrediction
 This is based on Machine Learning model

 This is a simple machine learning project which predicts the Price of car using model built with the linear Regression Algorithm.
-This project aims to apply various Python tools to clean the data, and various liblary to analysis.
+This project aims to apply various Python tools to clean the data, and various library to analysis.

-#Requirement
+# Requirement
 ##### Softwares used
 ```
-- Pycharm
+-  Pycharm Community Edition
 - Jupyter Notebook
 ```

-#####Programming languages used
+##### Programming languages used
 ```
 - HTML
 - CSS